 Notes

-- Butter and flour the cake pan very well, as a lot is happening here, and you don't want it to stick.
-I love Bakers Joy which is a nonstick baking spray, but I was out of it this time, so I really had to work with the butter and flour to get all those nooks and crannies.
+- Butter and flour the cake pan very well, as there is a lot going on here, and you don’t want it to stick.
+I love Bakers Joy, which is a nonstick baking spray, but I was out of it this time, so I really had to work with the butter and flour to get all those nooks and crannies.

 - Use the smaller end of a chopstick, a thick bamboo skewer, or even a straw to poke holes in the cake.

-- The cake should cool for about 30 minutes after taking it out of the oven before inverting, so plan everything accordingly.
-Too short of time or too long of time could cause the cake to stick.
+- The cake should cool for about 30 minutes total time after taking it out of the oven before inverting, so plan everything accordingly.
+Too little time or too much time could cause the cake to stick.

 Nutrition